Cariboo George Dresser - Brass Pulls

 Overview

-Crafted from premium oak, this dresser combines timeless style with everyday practicality.
-Its sleek design features smooth lines and a warm, natural finish, making it a perfect addition to any nursery.
 With spacious drawers with soft-close runners, this dresser offers ample storage for all your baby’s essentials.
-The sturdy construction and attention to detail ensure that it not only looks beautiful but will stand the test of time as your family grows.
-George comes with Brass drawer pulls to suit your style.
+The brass pulls, sturdy construction, and attention to detail ensure that it not only looks beautiful but will stand the test of time as your family grows.

 Technical Specification